AF Systems of Certain Cyclic Groups: Local existence

-In this section, we are going to establish an existence result, which states that morphisms between the invariant of the finite dimensional \C-dynamical systems can be lifted to morphisms between the finite dimensional \C-dynamical systems.
-This existence theorem together with the uniqueness theorem in next section are the two main ingredients in Elliott's intertwining argument.
+In this section, we are going to establish the local existence theorem, which states that morphisms between the invariant of the finite dimensional \C-dynamical systems can be lifted to morphisms between the finite dimensional \C-dynamical systems.
+This local existence theorem together with the local uniqueness theorem in the next section are the two main ingredients in the equivariant Elliott's intertwining argument.